Isis08288/MedOptima/Projectroadmap.md

 [x] Examine the benchmark helper tools to comprehend the main functions of helper tools, how they affect the class project's scope, and how they affected the original Benchmark project.
 Completed

 [x]  Evaluate the completion of the Project Week 2 tasks so that I can stay on course and take the second test.
+Completed

-[x] Create projectroadmap.md to stay in compliance with Project Week 2 tasks
+[x] Create projectroadmap.md to stay in compliance with Project Week 2 tasks Completed

-[x]  Apply features from the Mastering Markdown cheatsheet in order to stay in compliance with Project Week tasks
+[x]  Apply features from the Mastering Markdown cheatsheet in order to stay in compliance with Project Week tasks.

 [x] Ask Professor Thomas for a change in scope in order to produce an attainable project with time and resources avaialble.